joseph-x-li/old-website-2/content/en/cats/pluto/pluto.md

 Pluto was the only cat willing to participate in the Thanksgiving cat paw turkey drawing event.

+Pluto recently got stuck in a really tall tree and was brought down by some firefighters.
+How embarrassing...

 <head>
 <link rel="stylesheet" href="/cats/collage.css">
 </head>